One way to make playing video games at home more fun is to create a proper setup. Here are tips for building a home gaming setup for beginners.

 Headphones with a built-in mic make it easy to chat with your gaming friends over Discord — or alternatives to Discord.
 They also have better directional sound design, which can seriously improve your game in competitive titles such as Counter-Strike: Global Offensive (CSGO).

 Speakers aren’t great for gaming, but they’re more versatile.
 For example, you can watch a stream or video from your computer without having to sit at the desk.
+However, there are great sounding speakers with a powerful subwoofer that is also made for gaming.
+You can find the best quality pc speakers on MusicCritic for your buying guide.

 4. Remember the Monitor